fiendskull9/SpaceShooter/man/spaceshooter.6.md

 SpaceShooter is an old-school space shooter game in 2D, written using Allegro library, and licensed under GPLv3.

-You play as the pilot of a spaceship who has the mission to destroy every hostile enemy.
+You play as a spaceship pilot with the mission to destroy every hostile enemy.

 ## CONTROLS